getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 >>>>> It's a good idea to use a more specific prefix for your translation keys to ensure your keys are unique and do not override other core, plugins, or theme translations.

+#### Language Switcher

+You can download a simple **Language Switching** plugin via GPM.
+The [documentation for it can be found on GitHub](https://github.com/getgrav/grav-plugin-langswitcher.